 Translated from the Arabic by Walid Sadek.

-Fist published in Nawafez (the cultural supplement of the daily newspaper al-Mustaqbal (Lebanon)), May 14, 2006.
+Originally published in Nawafez (the cultural supplement of the daily newspaper al-Mustaqbal - Lebanon), May 14, 2006.
 It was republished in the short-story collection, “Haqibatun Bilkadi Tura” (A Barely Visible Suitcase), by Chaza Charafeddine, Dar Al Saqi, Beirut, 2015.

 This text was selected and translated from the Arabic with the support of the Lebanese Association for Plastic Arts, Ashkal Alwan for the documenta online magazine - 2007.